ccie16798/subnettools/README.md

 OUTPUT FMT
 ==========
 - %I  : the prefix
-- %I : the prefix, but with 0 compression for IPv6
 - %G  : the gateway (next-hop)
 - %m  : the mask
 - %M  : for IPv4, the mask in Dotted Decimal Notation